Rules for operating agreements between Brazil...

 Under the standard Sugar Charter Party, the Master is responsible for rejecting bags that would otherwise involve the clausing of mate’s receipts and bills of lading.
 The carrier remains liable to the cargo owner for delivering the same number of bags as stated in these documents, even though only the shore tally is officially recognised.

-There are measures that shipowners and masters can take to avert or minimise the risks associated with loading the sweet commodity from Brazil.
-Our recent practical guide provides detailed information on the production, grading, loading, and stowage of raw and bagged sugar and practical advice on loss prevention opportunities.
+There are measures that shipowners and masters can take to avert or minimise the risks associated with loading this sweet commodity from Brazil.
+Our recent practical guide provides detailed information on raw and bagged sugar production, grading, loading, and stowage and practical advice on loss prevention opportunities.
 The guide can be downloaded for free here.

 Please read our disclaimer.